nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 You will learn:

+* what partitions are and which partitions are available on Mahuika
-* how to modify your Slurm scripts to run on Mahuika
+* how to write Slurm scripts
+* how to submit jobs
 * how to check the status of running and completed jobs

-**Content is currently under development.
-Check back soon.**

 ## Slurm basics

 All NeSI systems use the Slurm batch scheduler for the submission, control and management of user jobs.

-Slurm provides a rich set of features for organizing your workload and an extensive array of tools for managing your resource usage, however in normal interaction with the batch system you only need to know four basic commands:
+Slurm provides a rich set of features for organising your workload and an extensive array of tools for managing your resource usage.
+In most cases you need to know the commands:

  - `sbatch` - submit a batch script
  - `squeue` - check the status of jobs on the system
  - `scancel` - delete one of your jobs from the queue
  - `srun` - launch a process across multiple CPUs

-Jobs in the Slurm queue have a priority which depends on several factors including size, age, owner, and the "partition" to which they belong.
-Each partition can be considered as an independent queue, with the slight complications that a job can be submitted to multiple partitions (though it will only *run* in one of them) and a compute node may belong to multiple partitions.
+ - `sinfo` - view information about Slurm nodes and partitions
+ - `sacct` - display accounting data for all jobs and job steps in the Slurm job accounting log or Slurm

 Reference information about Slurm can be found at:
  - `man slurm`